 You’ve Won!
 Scams

 A scammer claims that you have won something amazing over the phone.
 This so-called prize is usually a gift card or money valued at thousands of dollars.
-The scammer asks for your personal information and financial information so they can send this supposed money to you.
+The scammer asks for your personal information and financial information so they can send this supposed money to you, sometimes via mobile apps such as CashApp, PayPal, or gift cards.
 Once they have your information, they then drain your bank account while also committing identity theft under your name.

 A scammer claims to be selling items over the phone, and the victim becomes interested in buying one of their products.
 The scammer asks for the personal and financial information of the victim, and the victim provides them with this not knowing that this is a scam.
 The scammer can then use this information to steal the victim’s money and commit identity fraud.